koenderks/jfa/cran-comments.md

-# jfa version 0.7.2
+# jfa version 0.7.3

-This is a submission for version 0.7.2.
+This is a submission for version 0.7.3.
 In this version I have:

-* Made some minor internal changes.
+* Done nothing yet.

 ## Test environments